TTFH/wa-cloud-api/README.md

 and create an Environment variable called: NODE_SKIP_PLATFORM_CHECK and set it to 1

 Open a command prompt at the folder `wa-cloud-api`
-Install expo with `npm install -g expo-cli`
 Install the dependencies with the command `npm install` (it will take a while)
-Move to the folder Server with `cd Server`
-Install express with `npm install express`

 ## Run the front
 Execute `npm start`